UNCLASSIFIED (U)

 b.
 Unavailable

 c.
 (U) Prudential Revocation for Driving Under the Influence: Either the consular section or the Department has the authority to prudentially revoke a visa based on a potential INA 212(a)(1)(A) ineligibility when an IDENT Watchlist Record appears in System Messages for a CJIS Search of US-VISIT or a CJIS Search of OBIM record.
-Before doing so, you must re-send the fingerprints to NGI to obtain a RAP sheet for an arrest or conviction of driving under the influence, driving while intoxicated, or similar arrests/convictions (DUI) that occurred within the previous five years.
+Before doing so, re-send the fingerprints to NGI to obtain a RAP sheet for an arrest or conviction of driving under the influence, driving while intoxicated, or similar arrests/convictions (DUI) that occurred within the previous five years.
 This does not apply when the arrest has already been addressed within the context of a visa application; i.e., the individual has been through the panel physician's assessment due to the arrest.
 This does not apply to other alcohol related arrests such as public intoxication that do not involve the operation of a vehicle.
 Unlike other prudential revocations, you do not need to refer the case to the Department but can prudentially revoke on your own authority.
-You should process the revocation from the Spoil tab NIV and add P1A3 and VRVK lookouts from the Refusal window.
+Process the revocation from the Spoil tab NIV and add P1A3 and VRVK lookouts from the Refusal window.

 9 FAM 403.11-6 (U) Reconsideration of Revocations